How do I agree a child contact arrangement at Christmas?

 A situation where two or more people die at the same time, without it being clear who died first, can have significant legal consequences.Read more

-Following a recent decision at the Supreme Court, we could be on the cusp of a change in the law that will enable heterosexual couples to enter into civil partnerships.
+Following a decision at the Supreme Court, we could be on the cusp of a change in the law that will enable heterosexual couples to enter into civil partnerships.

 Our Family Associate Angela Davis spoke with Dean Pepall on BBC Radio Derby about this on 01 July 2018, discussing how we see this case shaping the future of civil partnerships.
 You can listen to the interview.

 At the moment, heterosexual couples are not able to enter into a civil partnership.

-However, the recent case involving Rebecca Steinfeld and Charles Keidan was taken to the Supreme Court on the fact that heterosexual couples should be able to enter civil partnerships and denying them the ability to do so is discriminative.
+However, the case involving Rebecca Steinfeld and Charles Keidan was taken to the Supreme Court on the fact that heterosexual couples should be able to enter civil partnerships and denying them the ability to do so is discriminative.